mikecroucher/AWS_HPC_deep_dive/README.md

 ## Agenda for the day

 This has yet to be agreed.

+Suggestions from Paul Grist

+1. Workloads – creating a taxonomy of what jobs Manchester/Leeds has today, what could/would work in the cloud

+2. Current and Target architectures – Simon whiteboarded Manchester’s current platforms, would be great to complete that picture with Leeds, and outline future reference architectures

+3. Roadmap for workload migration – what could migrate, when, and how, w/focus on Multi-account strategies to support research community, and related costing/charging

 Suggestions from Simon Hood:

 1. What could go wrong --- I think Charlotte/Paul mentioned a high-profile example last time they were here?
 (Yale?)